2022 State Guide to Scattering Ashes - Nevada Edition

 Nevada has one of the highest cremation rates in the country, with many people choosing to have their ashes scattered at a meaningful location or another beautiful place in the state.
 With the large amount of people interested in scattering ashes in Nevada, funeral homes throughout the state are frequently asked questions about scattering.
 This includes whether or not they are allowed to scatter, where in Nevada they can scatter, and what type of urn is recommended to scatter ashes?
 In this state guide, we provide important information to help answer these questions and many others.

-Regulations in Nevada for Scattering Ashes
+Nevada Regulations for Scattering Ashes

 There are no state laws in Nevada that restrict you from scattering ashes.
 Through the cremation process ashes are harmless to our health, and in Nevada, ashes can be kept in a niche, crypt, grave, urn, or other container of a family’s choice.